Cancel search

 How can we improve it?

-#7 CamInce 4 months ago
+#7 CamInce a year ago

 It's great to see your enthusiasm for exploring new media possibilities in your artworks!
 Regarding your first question, it's essential to ensure good adhesion between your oil paints and the latex printed canvas.
 Priming the canvas with a transparent water-based lacquer can be a smart move, as it provides a suitable surface for oil paints to adhere to without compromising the printed image.
 This extra layer can help protect your artwork in the long run.
 By the way, if you ever decide to display your artwork or photos as canvas prints, https://www.frameshop.com.au/canvas-prints is a great option for creating stunning and long-lasting pieces.